3doordigital/SoSensational/plugins/coschedule-by-todaymade/readme.txt

 * Google+ Pages
 * Buffer
 * Tumblr
+* Pinterest

 #### A Visual Way To Plan Your Content
-Like Edit Flow, CoSchedule a fully-functioning editorial calendar for WordPress.
+Like Edit Flow, CoSchedule is a fully-functioning editorial calendar for WordPress.
 Schedule your blog with drag-and-drop ease.

 #### Keep Your Team In The Loop